Culturally-Adapted Family Intervention Study (CaFI)

-Our research team comprises research and healthcare experts from all over the country.
+Our research team makes up of research and healthcare experts from all over the country.

-Dr Dawn Edge: Senior Lecturer, Division of Psychology & Mental Health, at the University of Manchester.
-Dr Edge will lead the project, overseeing all aspects including setting up, data collection and analysis, dissemination, ethics and governance.
-She will supervise the trial manager and research assistants (RAs) and oversee coordination across all sites.
+Professor Dawn Edge (Chief Investigator): Professor of Mental Health & Inclusivity, Division of Psychology & Mental Health, at The University of Manchester.
+Prof Edge will lead the project, overseeing all aspects including setting up, data collection and analysis, dissemination, ethics and governance.
+She supervises the Trial Manager and Research Assistants (RAs) and oversee coordination across all sites.

 Professor Kathryn Abel: Professor of Psychiatry & Director of the Centre for Women’s Mental Health.
-Kathryn will provide expertise in schizophrenia, trial design and senior oversight of the trial.
+Kathryn provides expertise in schizophrenia, trial design and senior oversight of the trial.

-Dr Lesley-Anne Carter: Lecturer at the University of Manchester.
-Dr Carter will provide expertise in trial design and statistics.
+Dr Lesley-Anne Carter: Lecturer at The University of Manchester.
+Dr Carter provides expertise in trial design and statistics.

 Professor Anthony Morrison: Professor of Clinical Psychology at the University of Manchester.
-In addition to expertise in trial design, Anthony will facilitate service access and contribute expertise in trialling psychological interventions.
+In addition to expertise in trial design, Anthony facilitates service access and contribute expertise in trialling psychological interventions.

 Mr Paul Wilson: Senior Research Fellow at Alliance Manchester Business School and the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care Greater Manchester (NIHR CLAHRC GM).

-Professor Linda Davies: Professor of Health Economics Research at the University of Manchester.
-Linda has experience in the economic evaluation of interventions for people with mental health problems and will provide expertise in health economics.
+Professor Linda Davies: Professor of Health Economics Research at The University of Manchester.
+Linda has experience in the economic evaluation of interventions for people with mental health problems and provides expertise in health economics.

-Dr Shublade Smith: Consultant Psychiatrist at the Kings College London.
-Dr Smith’s role in this project is to provide expertise in transcultural and forensic psychiatry and mental health policy.
+Dr Shubulade Smith CBE: Consultant Psychiatrist at the Kings College London.
+She was appointed a CBE in 2019 for services to forensic psychiatric intensive care.
+Dr Smith’s role in this project is to provide expertise in transcultural and forensic psychiatry, and mental health policy.

 Dr Louisa Codjoe: Psychologist at the Kings College London.
 Dr Codjoe’s role in this project is to provide expertise in transcultural psychology.